PavelTychinin/Indoor-iOS-SDK-Framework/README.md

 # iOS SDK

 The following sections describe the contents of the Navigine iOS SDK repository.
-The files in our public repository for iOS are:
+Files in our public repository for iOS are:

 - sources of the Navigine Demo Application for iOS
 - Navigine SDK for iOS - header files and resources